microsoft/vscode-docs/docs/editor/setup.md

 # Setting up Visual Studio Code

 Getting up and running with VS Code is quick and easy.
-Follow the platform specific guides below as well as the list of handy tools.
+Follow the platform specific guides below.

+VS Code is lightweight and should run on most available hardware and platform versions.
+You can review the [System Requirements](/docs/supporting/requirements.md) to check if your computer configuration is supported.

 ## Mac OS X